Suped

 The most common mistake is treating DNS propagation as the whole timeline.
 DNS is only the first stage.
 After the TXT record resolves, mailbox providers still need to fetch the BIMI asset, validate the SVG or PEM file, associate the result with authenticated mail, and decide whether the sender qualifies for display.

 There is also negative caching.
 If a provider checked for default._bimi before the record existed, it can cache the empty result for the DNS TTL.
-That is why a fresh BIMI record can appear correct in your DNS console but still be invisible in real inboxes for several hours.
+That is why a fresh BIMI record can appear correct in the DNS console but still be invisible in real inboxes for several hours.

 BIMI display path from DNS publication through provider checks to logo display.